 Here is a list of interesting shark idioms in the English language.

 1- In general, saying that someone is a shark means that they are very competitive or ruthless when it comes to money.
-In some situations, it can also mean that a person is dishonest or deceitful in their pursuit of money and are not to be trusted.
+In some situations, it can also mean that a person is dishonest or deceitful in their pursuit of money and is not to be trusted.
 This makes sense in that sharks are commonly known as emotionless predators.

 Example – There are so many sharks in that line of business, be careful you don’t lose everything.